markpakkawat/quillquest-u/README.md

 3. Give permission for current IP address on MongoDB Atlas:

-Sign in and get into MongoDB Atlas project at https://www.mongodb.com/
+- Sign in MongoDB website at https://www.mongodb.com/ .

+- Create a cluster on `DATABASE` section -> `Clusters`

+- Then, Add new database user to get the contection string on `Security` section -> `Database Access`.
+Do note the password to be used in connection string.

-then lead to -> `Security` -> `Network Access` | and add your IP into a list
+- After created a cluster and added database user, then lead to -> `Security` section -> `Network Access` | and add your IP into a list

 ### Setting up environment variable
 Add .env file with these variables base